chembl/mychembl/vagrant/README.md

 ## Chef provisioning / berkshelf / Berksfile is not currenty used

 Becasue of the problems we had (some of them described [here](https://stackoverflow.com/questions/23652761/why-berkshelf-vagrant-plugin-ignores-git-source)) we decided to temporarily switch to simple bash provisioning.
 This means that Berksfile is not necessary.
-All you have to do to brew your own mycheml machine is:
+All you have to do to brew your own mychembl machine is:

     vagrant up